gao-lab/DECIPHER/docs/tutorials.md

 # Tutorials

-We provide following tutorials for you to get started with `decipher`.
+We provide following tutorials for you to get started with `cell-decipher`.

 ## Basic usage
-You can check basic usages of `decipher` in following notebooks:
+You can check basic usages of DECIPHER model in following notebooks:

-1. **Train model**: shows how to train `decipher` model on spatial omics data and get high-fidelity disentangled omics and spatial embedding.
+1. **Train model**: shows how to train DECIPHER model on spatial omics data and get high-fidelity disentangled omics and spatial embedding.
 2. **Remove batch effects**: shows how to remove batch effects from spatial omics data.
-3. **Identify localization related LRs**: shows how to identity cell localization related ligand-receptor pairs via `decipher`'s disentangled embeddings.
+3. **Identify localization related LRs**: shows how to identity cell localization related ligand-receptor pairs via DECIPHER disentangled embeddings.

 ```{eval-rst}
 .. nbgallery::